erdpy can be used to simplify and automate the interaction with the Elrond network and can be easily used in scripts.

 Here is an example:

-erdpy --verbose wallet generate ./walletKey.pem --mnemonic> words here some mnemonic words more words et cetera
+erdpy --verbose wallet derive ./walletKey.pem --mnemonic> words here some mnemonic words more words et cetera

 The command above will generate a file called